rstudio-education/glossRy/README.md

   same as `NA`, and neither is the same as an *empty vector*.

 **Package**: a collection of code, data, and documentation that can be distributed and re-used.
+Sometimes refered to as a **library**.

-**Package manager**: A program that does its best to keep track of the bits and bobs of software installed on a computer.
+**Package manager**: A program that does its best to keep track of the bits and bobs (i.e., dependencies) of software installed on a computer.

 **Parameter**: A variable whose value is passed into a function when the function is called.
 Some writers distinguish parameters (the variables) from